gbrantzos/Cubes.Core.WebApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.4.

+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.